yuanshunning/pickit-docs/docs/documentation/cameras/robot-camera-calibration-with-the-urcap-plugin.rst

    flange** (as opposed to the TCP).

-   While teaching the waypoints, it is recommended to have the **Calibration** page opened in the Pick-it interface, where the user can verify whether the calibration plate is visible.
+   While teaching the waypoints, it is recommended to have the **Calibration** page opened in the Pickit interface, where the user can verify whether the calibration plate is visible.

 #.
 The provided program serves as a template only, and the waypoints are